Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: End-to-End TSN Orchestration using LLMs

 Unlike general network configuration steps described in~\cite{netconfeval_conext_2024}, TSN orchestration requires several TSN-specific stages as shown in Fig.~\ref{fig:fig1}.
 As discussed, related work focuses on each section of Fig.~\ref{fig:fig1} individually.
 Therefore, there is currently a lack of research addressing the entire pipeline together.
 An efficient LLM-based model for TSN should execute a sequence of well-defined tasks to achieve complete end-to-end orchestration.
-We present a roadmap of these tasks, with the proposed pipeline illustrated in Fig.~\ref{fig:tsn_orchestrator}.
+We present a roadmap of these tasks, with the proposed pipeline illustrated in Fig.~\ref{fig:fig1}.
+These tasks have different assurance implications.
+Input parsing, deployment file generation, and monitoring summaries mainly support engineering productivity.
+In contrast, traffic assignment, schedule synthesis, schedulability analysis, and physical deployment influence whether timing and safety requirements are satisfied.
+For this latter group, a one-shot prompt-answer workflow may be insufficient with the current LLM capabilities.
+Instead, the LLMs should be used as a translation and orchestration layer around solvers, NC engines, simulators, validators, and, where relevant, model checkers or theorem provers, while these tools remain the source of the evidence used in the final decision.